Barbara J Starmans

 Now, as I begin to think about retirement some day, I just cannot imagine myself sitting at home with nothing to do.
 In fact, the thought horrifies me!
 And so in my spare time, when I’m not working at my day job, I’ve dusted off my childhood dream of being a writer and have begun writing articles for magazines most weekends and get up at 4:30 am most weekdays to write my daily allotment on my first novel.

 I truly do think I want to be a writer when I grow up.

 Here’s The Good Stuff.
-Some of My Best Work Is Featured Below.
+Some of My Latest Work Is Featured Below.